For years, Jose Mourinho and Pep Guardiola have been at war.

 On the other, the self-proclaimed ‘Special One’ whose first thought is always: how can I stop the opposition?

-No fixture encapsulates this era-defining rivalry more than the second leg of the Champions League final between Barcelona and Inter Milan in 2010.
+No fixture encapsulates this era-defining rivalry more than the second leg of the Champions League semi-final between Barcelona and Inter Milan in 2010.

 To open our HISTORY LESSONS series, I re-watched the entire game to get a feel for its significance…